ENGR101-AVC/AVC/README.md

 ### Downloading Our Code
 Downloading code is done by cloning our github repository.
 In Github Desktop, we can do this by going to Current Repository > Add > URL and paste in https://github.com/ENGR101-AVC/AVC.git
-There are two versions available, one for Mac and one for Windows.

-### Compile Build and Run (Mac)
-Our make file does all of these steps automatically by executing make.
-To run programs, first you have to compile, build and then run (F8, F9 and then F5).
-To make the robot work, you have to first compile, build and run the server3.cpp file found in the server folder.
-Then you have to compile, build and run the robot.cpp file found in the robot folder.

 ### Changing the Map
 You can change the map by editing the config.txt file in server folder.
 By default it is set to core.txt.